Falling debris smashes into windshield of livery cab driver in Queens

 She was waiting to pick up a customer when she said she heard a big boom.

-The driver turned around to find her rear windshield smashed by a large piece of debris.
+The driver turned around to find her rear windshield smashed by a large chunk of metal that broke loose.

+Fortunately the driver and her husband were not hurt, but were shaken by the ordeal.

 MTA crew members responded to the scene to investigate the incident.